 "Innocent," Jasper said, forcing each syllable out of his mouth.
 Guilt washed over the monarch.
 He had doubted in Athar when he should have trusted in him blindly.

-"The evidence Cardinal Thorpe provided was false.
+"The evidence Cardinal Thorpe provided was false; unknowingly or knowingly I do not know.
 You have seen yourself who the mastermind behind this whole rebellion was.
 Alistair himself confirmed it to me while I fought him this morning," Edward continued explaining.
 He was reminded of Lord Durun, who had stayed back.
 Edward sent the man a silent prayer, hoping he had won the fight.

 "I must speak with Lord Athar immediately."
 Jasper got a determined expression on his face.
 "There are many wrongs to be righted here."